jobtalle/Koi/README.md

 # Koi Farm
 A Koi breeding game.
 Get it [on steam](https://store.steampowered.com/app/1518810/Koi_Farm) or [on itch.io](https://jobtalle.itch.io/koifarm).

-Koi Farm has been licensed under the [CC-BY-NC-SA](LICENSE.md) license.

 ## Building
 HTML, CSS and Javascript content is compressed using [squish.py](https://github.com/jobtalle/squish.py), which is included in this repository as a submodule.
 Before building, ensure that this library has been cloned as well.